+I have been a member of the USGenWeb Project since early 2007 when I became the county coordinator for Blount County, TNGenWeb.
+At the time, I did not have any personal connections to the county; just a desire to help out given all the help I’d received myself from USGenWeb volunteers and contributors.
 When I began actively researching my family history in 2006, the free resources available via the many sites of the USGenWeb Project were absolutely fundamental to my research process.
 Thanks to the many hours of dedication from countless volunteers to publish information online, I was able to fill in family tree details, explore resources to help me better understand genealogical research, and make connections with researchers far more experienced than I. Because of these positive experiences, I knew I too had to find a way to give back.

-And give back I did.
-In early 2007 I joined the TNGenWeb project as the county coordinator for Blount County.
-Not knowing anything about the county, just armed with a mission to serve, I quickly began to research the county, learn more about the people living there, and gained a true appreciation for it’s interesting history.
+Given that I live in Nashville, Tennessee, and near the State Library & Archives, I knew I would have access to materials that I could leverage for my sites.
+I loved everything about being a coordinator!
+Soon after adopting Blount County, I was asked to help out in the NCGenWeb Project (where I do have family roots) and became the WebMaster.
+Not knowing anything about the county, just armed with a mission to serve, I quickly began to research the county, learn more about the people living there and gained a true appreciation for its interesting history.
 Along the way, I provided research guidance to many information seekers and loved every minute of it.
 In 2009 I became even more engaged in USGenWeb by becoming WebMaster for the NCGenWeb, eventually becoming an Assistant State Coordinator, and then county coordinator for multiple counties.
-In 2011, I had the opportunity to become more involved in TNGenWeb also – becoming State Coordinator, a position I’ve held for the past three years.
-I am also an Assistant State Coordinator with FLGenWeb and I maintain a county site for KYGenWeb.
-NC, TN, FL and KY.
+In July 2011, I had the opportunity to become more involved in TNGenWeb also and became State Coordinator of the project.
+In addition to my volunteer activities for TNGenWeb and NCGenWeb I also maintain county sites for KYGenWeb.
+NC, TN, FL, KY, and UT.
 Very different states, but all equally fascinating in the depth of history and information available.

 - My efforts for USGenWeb have been highlighted in national publications such as Jet Magazine, and the quarterly publication of the Federation of Genealogical Societies.

-- When it was time to index the 1940 US Census, I coordinated a group of more than 50 volunteers under the TNGenWeb Indexing Team to transcribe 360,000+ names, consistently ranking as one of the top-producing groups
+- When it was time to index the 1940 US Census, I coordinated a group of more than 50 volunteers under the TNGenWeb Indexing Team to transcribe 360,000+ names, consistently ranking as one of the top-producing groups.

-Page last updated: June 10, 2014
+Page last updated: September 1, 2018